Frequently Asked Questions (FAQs)

 Q: What is your waiting list policy?

 A: A $400 deposit holds your place on a particular litter's waiting list (one litter).
 When the puppies are 6-7 weeks of age, we allow people to choose their puppy in the order the deposits were received.
 It is at this age that we can tell much more about their temperament, coat, and future size, so it is the optimal time to choose which puppy will be forever yours.
 The deposit is non-refundable.
+Deposits are good for one year from date of submission unless particular exceptions have been granted for your situation.
+Communication is important in staying on the wait list and not losing your spot.

 Q: Can we come and meet your adult dogs and the puppies?